 - Before operating the motor, check the condition of the surrounding area to ensure safety. - Before starting based on the guidance, import the EDS file to the setting tool of the scanner and register the system configuration in advance.
-For details, contact your nearest Oriental Motor sales office.
+The EDS file can be downloaded from Oriental Motor Website Download Page.